foolsworth/HeroesOfAJ/README.md

 Hello And thanks for reviewing my entry for the monadical programming challenge

 My project contains the following:
-- A basic attribute tracking system
+- A basic attribute tracking system.
-- A basic hero creation system with customizable stats
+- A basic hero creation system with customizable stats.
-- An inventory system for creation spawning and equipping stat altering equipment
+- An inventory system for creation, spawning and equipping stat altering equipment.

 Instructions:
 - When you run the project, your hero is the grey sphere.